newjersey/navigator.business.nj.gov/content/src/fundings/premier-community-development.md

 ### Eligibility

-- Businesses must commit to creating or retaining 1 new full-time job for every $65,000 in NJEDA exposure within 2 years
+- Businesses must commit to creating or retaining 1 new full-time job for every $65,000 within 2 years
 - Must be in operation for at least 1 year (3 if a non-profit)

 > **Benefits:**